Jean-François Roberge

-Minister of Education (2018–present)
+Minister of Education (2018–2022)

-Under Roberge's term as Minister of Education, The government show plans to replaced the Ethics and religious culture, with a new curriculum which would shift the focus from religion toward culture and citizenship.
+Under Roberge's term as Minister of Education, the government showed plans to replace the Ethics and religious culture, with a new curriculum which would shift the focus from religion toward culture and citizenship.

-Also as Minsister Roberge saw The CAQ government passing bill 40 which saw the French and English school boards being replaced with School service centres.
+Also as Minister Roberge saw The CAQ government passing bill 40 which saw the French and English school boards being replaced with School service centres.
 The abolishing of school boards is said to save the government more than $10 million.
 Their reason for this is to try to improve the quality of education in Quebec.

 The English school boards of Quebec invoked Article 23 of the Canadian Charter of Rights and Freedom, which is the official language minority education rights.
 They take legal action to get exempted from Bill 40.

-In December 6, 2022: Minsister Roberge tabled a bill that would make the Oath of Allegiance to the King optional for MNAs.
+In December 6, 2022: Minister Roberge tabled a bill that would make the Oath of Allegiance to the King optional for members of the National Assembly (MNAs).
 That bill passed on December 9, 2022.

+Roberge was replaced by Bernard Drainville in October 2022.

+Current ministries (2025)

+As at October 2025, Roberge is the current Minister for Immigration, Minister for the French Language, and Minister of Secularism in the government of François Legault.

+In August 2025, Roberge introduced a bill to ban prayer in public, citing "a proliferation of street prayer".

+In September 2025, Roberge announced that the provincial government and municipal governments would be directed to stop using gender-inclusive suffixes, alternatives, and doublets in official communications.